Whimsy Stick

 Why Equipment Matters for These Breeds

 Reinforced construction for working dogs.
 8-ft radius for wide chase arcs, 3 lures included, no elastic snap-back.
 Built to hold up under daily sessions with these breeds.
-Starting at $74.95, free shipping, 30-day guarantee.

-Shop Rugged XL →
+Shop the Rugged XL

-Flirt Pole Training for GSDs and Malinois With Reactivity
+Flirt Pole Training for GSDs and Malinois with Reactivity

 Commonly Asked Questions

-Flirt Pole for German Shepherds & Malinois: FAQ
+Flirt Pole for GSDs & Malinois: FAQ

-Is a flirt pole good for German Shepherds?
+Q.01 Is a flirt pole good for German Shepherds?

 Yes.
 German Shepherds have high prey and working drive that needs a structured daily outlet.
 Without one, that drive surfaces as reactivity, destructive behavior, and inability to settle.
-A structured flirt pole session engages and completes the full predatory sequence, producing genuine neural calm that physical exercise alone doesn’t achieve.
+A structured flirt pole session engages and completes the full predatory sequence, producing genuine neural calm that physical exercise alone does not achieve.
 For working-line GSDs especially, daily structured drive work is one of the most effective tools available for producing a balanced, manageable dog.

 Yes, when used with structure and appropriate equipment.
 Keep the lure low and horizontal, use a pole with enough reach for wide arcs, cap sessions at 15 minutes, and always finish with a deliberate drop-it and all-done cue.
 For Malinois specifically, using a flirt pole without structure creates more arousal-addicted, harder-to-manage dogs.
 Structure is what makes the tool work.